jli198/cpe462/README.md

 ### LEARNING ACCOMODATIONS

 Stevens Institute of Technology is dedicated to providing appropriate accommodations to students with documented disabilities.
 The Office of Disability Services (ODS) works with undergraduate and graduate students with learning disabilities, attention deficit-hyperactivity disorders, physical disabilities, sensory impairments, psychiatric disorders, and other such disabilities in order to help students achieve their academic and personal potential.
 They facilitate equal access to the educational programs and opportunities offered at Stevens and coordinate reasonable accommodations for eligible students.
 These services are designed to encourage independence and self-advocacy with support from the ODS staff.
-The ODS staff will facilitate the provision of accommodations on a case-by-case basis. &nbsp;
+The ODS staff will facilitate the provision of accommodations on a case-by-case basis. </br>
-*Disability Services Confidentiality Policy* &nbsp;
+*Disability Services Confidentiality Policy* </br>
 Student Disability Files are kept separate from academic files and are stored in a secure location within the Office of Disability Services.
 The Family Educational Rights Privacy Act (FERPA, 20 U.S.C.
 1232g; 34CFR, Part 99) regulates disclosure of disability documentation and records maintained by Stevens Disability Services.
 According to this act, prior written consent by the student is required before our Disability Services office may release disability documentation or records to anyone.
-An exception is made in unusual circumstances, such as the case of health and safety emergencies. &nbsp;
+An exception is made in unusual circumstances, such as the case of health and safety emergencies. </br>
 For more information about Disability Services and the process to receive accommodations, visit [this site](https://www.stevens.edu/office-disability-services).
-If you have any questions pleasecontact: Phillip Gehman, the Director of Disability Services Coordinator at Stevens Institute ofTechnology at pgehman@stevens.edu or by phone (201) 216-3748. &nbsp;
+If you have any questions pleasecontact: Phillip Gehman, the Director of Disability Services Coordinator at Stevens Institute ofTechnology at pgehman@stevens.edu or by phone (201) 216-3748. </br>

 ### INCLUSIVITY

 *Name and Pronoun Usage*
 As this course includes group work and in-class discussion, it is vitally important for us to create an educational environment of inclusion and mutual respect.
 This includes the ability for all students to have their chosen gender pronoun(s) and chosen name affirmed.
-If the class roster does not align with your name and/or pronouns, please inform the instructor of the necessary changes. &nbsp;
+If the class roster does not align with your name and/or pronouns, please inform the instructor of the necessary changes. </br>
-*Inclusion Statement* &nbsp;
+*Inclusion Statement* </br>
 Stevens Institute of Technology believes that diversity and inclusiveness are essential to excellence in academic discourse and innovation.
 In this class, the perspective of people of all races, ethnicities, gender expressions and gender identities, religions, sexual orientations, disabilities, socioeconomic backgrounds, and nationalities will be respected and viewed as a resource and benefit throughout the semester.
 Suggestions to further diversify class materials and assignments are encouraged.
-If any course meetings conflict with your religious events, please do not hesitate to reach out to your instructor to make alternative arrangements. &nbsp;
+If any course meetings conflict with your religious events, please do not hesitate to reach out to your instructor to make alternative arrangements. </br>

 You are expected to treat your instructor and all other participants in the course with courtesy and respect.
 Disrespectful conduct and harassing statements will not be tolerated and may result in disciplinary actions.